CAN I USE YOUR RECIPE OR PHOTOS? (SITE POLICIES)

 WHO DESIGNED YOUR BLOG?

 I did!
 I do freelance graphic design work and taught myself some code so I could implement my own designs on the website.
 Designing the blog was a ton of fun.
 If you’re interested in working with me, I am available to work with bloggers or companies to create graphic images, e-books, or print materials.
 Feel free to contact me for more information.
-If you’re looking for inspiration as you design your own blog, check out my blogspiration page!

 I WORK FOR A COMPANY THAT SELLS THINGS.
 CAN I SEND YOU PRODUCTS TO TEST AND/OR REVIEW?